vmware-archive/cb-event-duplicator/README.md

   source                Data source - can be a pathname (/tmp/blah), a URL
                         referencing a zip package
                         (http://my.server.com/package.zip), the local Cb
-                        server (local), or a remote Cb server (root@cb5.server:2202) destination           Data destination - can be a filepath (/tmp/blah), the local Cb server (local), or a remote Cb server (root@cb5.server:2202)
+                        server (local), or a remote Cb server, omit the colon and subsequent port number to default to port 22 (root@cb5.server:2202) destination           Data destination - can be a filepath (/tmp/blah), the local Cb server (local), or a remote Cb server, omit the colon and subsequent port number to default to port 22 (root@cb5.server:2202)

 optional arguments: